 For over 25 years, I sat on the 'other side of the college gate,' admitting college students, overseeing financial aid policies, and working with international students.
-I founded Bridge2College Consulting to share my 'insider's knowledge' about higher education and personal experience of managing the day-to-day realities of a teen with food allergies to help students and their families experience a smooth journey through the college application process.
+I founded Bridge2College Consulting to share my insider's knowledge about higher education and personal experience managing the day-to-day realities of a teen with food allergies to help students and their families experience a smooth college application process.
 My commitment to improving college success for students from first-generation immigrant families and students with special dietary needs are unique features of this practice.
 With each student, I help them find colleges and universities that match their individual needs.
-I've expanded my commitment to equity by co-founding College Equity First, Inc.; a nonprofit organization established to enhance the conversation and transparency about campus climate and culture for women and Black, Indigenous, People of Color attending colleges and universities in the United States.
+I've expanded my commitment to equity by co-founding College Equity First, Inc., a nonprofit organization established to enhance the conversation and transparency about campus climate and culture for women and Black, Indigenous, and People of Color attending colleges and universities in the United States.

 Our mission is to educate, guide, and prepare first-generation, college-bound students and those living with food allergies to successfully and meaningfully find colleges and universities that best match their unique needs.
 Looking beyond 'ratings', we help students find colleges and universities that match their individual needs.
 We also help students become strong self-advocates and help them plan for their transition to college.

 We are connected to a network of experienced colleagues worldwide.
 Our small caseload provides very personalized advising.

 Dr. Randall is a WOW Certified Essay Coach.
 She participated in the College Essay Experience, an immersive program that brings professionals into the essay-writing process as they compose and revise their college essays.
 As a CEE-trained pro, she is a stronger coach, more confident in her skills, and better prepared to guide students of all skills and abilities.